 The best way to achieve rapid cover is to sow a temporary cover of additional species in combination with the main mixture.
 The additional species should have rapid establishment on a range of soils types, not be nitrogen fixing (i.e. not clovers or legumes)and be annuals or have a short lived life cycle so they will not persist in established grassland.

 This technique, borrowed from agricultural practices, is called sowing a nurse cover crop.
 Potentially a wide variety of seeds could be used in this role including Cornfield Annual wild flower mixtures, annual grass eg. Westerwolds Ryegrass and other species such as wheat or barley have also been tried.

-For quicker results when sowing a meadow mixture one option is to combine sowing meadow seeds with a cornfield annual mixture as a temporary nurse cover.
+For quicker flowering results when sowing a meadow mixture, we recommend combining meadow seeds with a cornfield annual mixture as a temporary nurse cover.
 This will help fill space and to provide some flowering colour and interest in the first season.

 When using this method both mixtures are sown together at the same time on to a clean, prepared, bare soil seedbed.
-Sow the perennial meadow mixture at its full normal sowing rate (4g/m2 as you would when sowing without nurse cover) as this will deliver the long-term ground cover and diversity.
-Add cornfield annuals to this up to the full sowing rate for cornfield annuals sown alone (2g/m2) - total combined sowing rate up to 6g/m2.
+Sow the meadow mixture at its normal sowing rate of 4g/m2 as this will deliver the long-term ground cover and diversity and add cornfield annuals to this at 2g/m2 to give a total combined sowing rate of 6g/m2.

 We have seen some excellent results following the use of cornfield annuals.
 It would seem that the growth of the annuals in the early summer can suppress weed growth, and moderate the vigour of the faster growing perennials and grasses to produce a more open and balanced sward.
 Yellow Rattle also has a better chance to complete its (annual) life cycle under this regime.